vishalsandhan/Currency-Converter/README.md

 - `index.html` - The main HTML file that contains the structure of the web page.
 - `style.css` - The CSS file that contains the styling for the web page.
-- `script.js` - The JavaScript file that contains the logic for currency conversion and API interactions.
+- `app.js` - The JavaScript file that contains the logic for currency conversion and API interactions.
+- `code.js` - The JavaScript file that contains the object which stores the Country code and Currency in a key value pair.

 ### Usage